Mark Martin: 2009: Runner-up points finish

 On July 4, 2008, Hendrick Motorsports owner Rick Hendrick and Martin announced that he would replace Casey Mears in the No. 5 car for the 2009 season, running a full-time schedule for the first time since 2006.
 Martin signed a two-year contract with Hendrick, with a full-time schedule for 2009 and 2010.
 Martin grabbed his first pole since 2001 at the Kobalt Tools 500 at Atlanta, and followed up with back-to-back poles the following week at Bristol.

-On April 18, 2009, Martin became the fourth driver to win a Cup race in NASCAR after turning 50, winning the 2009 Subway Fresh Fit 500 at Phoenix from the pole position.
+On April 18, 2009, Martin became the fourth ever driver to win a Cup race in NASCAR after turning 50, winning the 2009 Subway Fresh Fit 500 at Phoenix from the pole position.
 The other three were Bobby Allison, Morgan Shepherd (twice), and Harry Gant (8 times, last in 1992).
 His win snapped a 97-race winless streak dating back to 2005.
 After the victory, he did a Polish Victory Lap as a tribute to his late friend Alan Kulwicki, at the place where Kulwicki did his first Polish Victory Lap.
 At Darlington, it was announced after the Richmond race that Martin would drive full-time again in 2010.
 Martin would go on to win the 2009 Southern 500.
 It was his first multiple-win season since 1999.
 In the 2009 LifeLock 400, Martin won his third race of the season when Jimmie Johnson and Greg Biffle ran out of fuel in the last two laps while Martin had strategically conserved fuel and stayed back in third, waiting for the leaders to run out.
 Martin added a series-leading fourth win at the LifeLock.com 400 at Chicagoland in July, holding off a charging Jeff Gordon.
 Because he and teammate Gordon also finished 1–2 at the LifeLock 400 at Michigan in June, LifeLock will pay a $1 million bonus to a family in Colorado.
-Despite his series-leading four wins, due to some early season troubles, including two engine failures, a blown tire, and getting caught up in multi-car wrecks at Talladega and Daytona, Martin had struggled to get into the top-twelve, moving up two spots to eleventh place with the win at Chicagoland.
+Despite his series-leading four wins, due to some early season troubles, including two engine failures, a blown tire, and getting caught up in multi-car wrecks at Talladega and Daytona, Martin had struggled to get into the top-12, moving up two spots to 11th place with the win at Chicagoland.
 Martin also got his fifth pole of the 2009 season at Bristol Motor Speedway for the Sharpie 500.